chromaui/chromatic-docs/interactions.md

 ## Debug test failures

 In case of interaction test failure, you'll get a visual notification on the build screen that your test has a problem.
-[Reviewing](review) and accepting the build as a baseline will be blocked until the tests are fixed.
+Reviewing and accepting the build as a baseline will also be blocked until the tests are fixed.

 ![Chromatic dashboard with failed test](img/interaction-build-screen-failed-test.png)

-To find out which steps failed in your interaction test, click the "View exceptions" button for a detailed log alongside some helpful metadata on the environment in which the tests ran.
+To find out which steps failed in your interaction test, click on the change to see a snapshot of the state where the error occurred, alongside a detailed log and helpful metadata on the environment in which the tests ran.

 ![Chromatic test screen with failed test](img/interaction-test-screen-failed-test.png)

+### Permalinks for reproductions

+Chromatic provides a link to the exact state of your story when the test failed.
+It helps reproduce the error and debug it.
+Click the "View Storybook" button to open the erroring story in Storybook.
+Share the link with your team to help them reproduce the error.

 ## PR check for "Interaction tests"